(ANLAMS) Alaska Native Libraries, Archives, and Museums Summit

 The ANLAMS project was inspired by a focus group of Alaska Native staff from libraries, museums, archives, and cultural centers that met at the Alaska State Library Anchorage office in May 2007.
 Their collaboration resulted in a grant proposal to the Institute of Museum and Library Services that was awarded to the Alaska State Library, Division of Libraries, Archives, and Museums, Alaska Department of Education & Early Development in 2010.

 The activities of the project spanned 3 years from 2011-2013 and offered professional development and training opportunities to paraprofessionals and professionals in these cultural gathering fields.
-Learn more about the project, see an overview (PDF) or learn more about the Alaska Native Libraries, Archives, and Museums Summit in Anchorage, April 2011, including a copy of the program (PDF).
+Learn about the Alaska Native Libraries, Archives, and Museums Summit in Anchorage, April 2011.

 To connect and communicate with others who work in libraries, archives, museums and culture centers in indigenous communities or with indigenous collections, join iLAMs.org.

 There is a lot of children's and teen literature written and/or illustrated by Native Americans.
-Below are some recent recommendations to add to your 2015 summer reading list:
+Below are recommendations of some of the best books about or by Native peoples.

 - A Story of Health: Multimedia eBook

-Using the setting of a family reunion as a backdrop, A Story of Health multimedia eBook explores how our environments interact with our genes to influence health across the lifespan: http://bit.ly/1KWKmeN.
-Described as “brilliant,” “innovative,” and “fun to use” by physicians, researchers and advocates, the peer-reviewed, 150-page eBook tells its story through the lives of fictional characters with asthma, developmental disabilities and leukemia (the first three case studies released to date).
+- Using the setting of a family reunion as a backdrop, A Story of Health multimedia eBook explores how our environments interact with our genes to influence health across the lifespan.
+Described as "brilliant, innovative, and fun to use" by physicians, researchers and advocates, the peer-reviewed, 150-page eBook tells its story through the lives of fictional characters with asthma, developmental disabilities and leukemia (the first three case studies released to date).
 The eBook features the latest scientific research about disease origin and helpful facts about disease prevention.
 Free continuing education credits are offered through the Centers for Disease Control and Prevention (CDC)/the Agency for Toxic Substances and Disease Registry (ATSDR).
 A Story of Health was developed by ATSDR, the Collaborative on Health and the Environment, the University of California, San Francisco, Pediatric Environmental Health Specialty Unit, the Office of Environmental Health Hazard Assessment, California EPA, and the Science and Environmental Health Network.

 - Native VOICES Toolkit for Prevention

-We R Native, http://bit.ly/1B78zPb, announces the release of Native VOICES, an evidence-based video designed to prevent HIV and other sexually transmitted diseases.
+- We R Native, announces the release of Native VOICES, an evidence-based video designed to prevent HIV and other sexually transmitted diseases.
 The 23 minute video was designed to encourage condom use among heterosexual and LGBTQ (Lesbian, Gay, Bisexual, Trans, and Queer) American Indian teens, and young adults 15-24 years old.
-Watch the movie trailer online: http://bit.ly/1BZoVoh.
+Watch the movie trailer.
 The Native VOICES Toolkit is available on request.
-Please send your name, tribe or organization, and mailing address to Tommy Ghost Dog Jr., firstname.lastname@example.org, to receive a free copy.
+Please send your name, tribe or organization, and mailing address to Tommy Ghost Dog Jr., email@example.com, to receive a free copy.

 - Social Determinants of Health for Rural People

-The Rural Assistance Center offers a new topic guide: Social Determinants of Health for Rural People.
+- The Rural Assistance Center offers a new topic guide: Social Determinants of Health for Rural People.
 Visit this guide to learn how income-level, educational attainment, race, and where you reside impact health.
 Find statistics and FAQs on the health inequities that rural residents experience.
-This guide focuses on the health inequities that rural residents experience, discussing the impact of and documenting rural differences: http://bit.ly/1f3CH48
+This guide focuses on the health inequities that rural residents experience, discussing the impact of and documenting rural differences.

 - Native Archives Special Issue: Volume 6, Issue 1 (2015) of the Journal of Western Archives.
 This is the issue developed toward Native American issues in Archives and has an article by our very own archivist Zach Jones.